KaiStarkk/CITS3200/Deliverables/Deliverable C/README.txt

 CONFIGURATION
 ==============

-In order to use STINT Analyser, .csv files must be exported from Catapult Sprint having the correct fields in this order:
+In order to use STINT Analyser, .csv files must be exported from Catapult Sprint having the correct fields in any order:
 Time, Plyr.
 Load, GPS Time, GPS Latitude, GPS Longitude

 To create a .csv file with the correct fields:
 1. Open Catapult Sprint and load a .raw player file in the Graph Setup tab
-2. In the Data/Export tab select the 5 columns above and ensure the order is matching
+2. In the Data/Export tab select the 5 columns above
 3. Select "GPS Rate"
 4. Select "Export to CSV" and save the .csv file in the same folder as the .raw file